 Other group of people have high probability of acquiring infection so they need to be evaluated for the possibility of MERS-CoV infection:

-- People who develop severe acute lower respiratory illness of known etiology within 14 days after travel from the affected areas but do not respond to appropriate therapy; OR
+- people who start to have severe acute lower respiratory tract illness of known etiology within 14 days after travel from the affected areas but do not respond to appropriate therapy; OR

-- People who develop severe acute lower respiratory illness who are close contacts of a symptomatic patients who developed fever and acute respiratory illness within 14 days after travel from the affected area
+- people who start to have severe acute lower respiratory illness who are close contacts of a symptomatic patients who developed fever and acute respiratory illness within 14 days after travel from the affected area

-- Any person who provided care for the patient, including a healthcare worker or family member, or had similarly close physical contact.
+- Any contact person, including a healthcare worker or family member, or had similarly close physical contact.

 - Any person who stayed at the same place (e.g. lived with, visited) as the patient while the patient was ill.

-Any person who meet the same criteria for the Patient Under Investigation and has clinical, radiological, or histopathological evidence of pulmonary parenchyma disease (e.g. pneumonia or ARDS), but no possibility of laboratory confirmation exists, either because the patient or samples are not available or there is no testing available for other respiratory infections, AND is a close contact with a laboratory-confirmed case, also The above symptoms and signs have not explained by any other infection or etiology e.g. community acquired infection
+Any person who meet the same criteria for the Patient Under Investigation and has clinical, radiological evidence of pulmonary parenchyma disease (e.g. pneumonia or ARDS), but no possibility of laboratory confirmation , may be the patient or samples are not available or there is no testing available for other respiratory infections, AND is a close contact with a laboratory-confirmed case, also The above symptoms and signs have not explained by any other infection or etiology e.g. community acquired infection

 Or any person with severe acute respiratory illness with no known etiology, AND an epidemiologic link to a confirmed MERS case.